 The park also features a community mural portraying the life and times of South Fayetteville, painted on the exterior walls of the handball court.
-Click here to view a key to the historical figures pictured in the mural.
+View a Key to the historical figures pictured in the Walker Park mural.

 Grinders Skate Park